mryczkowski/typescript-express-react-starter-app/README.md

 ## Usage

 1. Copy `.env.example` as `.env` and set variables accordingly
+2. From the project root directory, run `npm install`, then `cd react-app` and `npm install`
-2. Ensure you have Docker running on your machine
+3. Ensure you have Docker running on your machine
-3. From the project root directory, run `docker-compose build`, then `docker-compose up`
+4. From the project root directory, run `docker-compose build`, then `docker-compose up`

 The app should now be available on your machine at `http://localhost:3000`!